Central Subway Construction Update 5/30/14

 4th Street from Market to Harrison

 On 4th Street between Howard and Folsom, work to construct the Yerba Buena/Moscone Station is now in progress.
-Work is underway to construct underground station walls.
+The construction of underground station walls is currently underway.

 Planned construction (Howard to Folsom):

 - Install artwork on barricades along Folsom Street at back of sidewalk.

 - Continue replacing water line at intersection of Folsom and Fourth.

 - The two right lanes of 4th Street will remain closed to traffic.

 - Clementina between 4th and 5th is closed to thru traffic.
 Please use this block for local access only.

 - The sidewalk on the west side of 4th Street between Clementina and Folsom will be closed.
 To ensure pedestrian safety, please cross at 4th and Howard and use the sidewalk on the east side of 4th street to access Folsom.

 - Big trucks will enter and exit the 4th and Folsom site during work hours.
 Flaggers will be on site to facilitate truck entry and exit.

 - Lanes closures will be in place along Folsom Street for the water line replacement work.